SamsShow/Shapeshifter-DEX/currorrules.md

-# Identity Shapeshifter DEX MVP Rules and Guidelines
+# ShadeSwap MVP Rules and Guidelines

 ## Project Overview

-**Identity Shapeshifter DEX** is a privacy-first trading platform built on Oasis Sapphire and Uniswap.
+**ShadeSwap** is a privacy-first trading platform built on Oasis Sapphire and Uniswap.
 It allows users to create and trade with anonymous personas, decoupling their real wallet address from trading activities.
 This MVP is scoped for a 3-4 hour hackathon build, focusing on core features to demonstrate the concept.

 ## MVP Features